 After an overnight stay in Orbost, we drove through the endless bush until it was time to turn off for the Green Cape lighthouse.
 This involved driving along twenty kilometres of dirt road, encountering at least three judgemental goannas, before reaching the lighthouse.
 The lighthouses in New South Wales have a distinctly different style from Victorian ones, which we found fascinating.

-And instead of sharing the photo of the lighthouse, I’m going with the burger I ate for lunch in Eden instead.
+And instead of sharing a photo of the lighthouse, I’m going with the burger I ate for lunch in Eden instead.

 There was a sign outside proclaiming ‘Best Burgers on the Coast’ and who are we to resist such a claim?
 They were rather delicious.
 My friend’s car was also in need of re-fuelling, so we were just feeling thankful we’d made it to the town before breaking down in the middle of nowhere.